 - Our main fundraiser Art on Fire: Meltdown will be back at PGC on Sept.
 17

 What Else We're Doing to Keep You Safe

 - Hand sanitizing stations are available throughout the building

 - High touch surfaces are cleaned multiple times a day.

 - The entire facility is deep cleaned daily.

-- Disposable masks will be given to visitors who do not have one.
+- Disposable masks are available for visitors who would like one.